AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-feature-pipelines/feature-engineering.md

 The following query aggregates the events in the dataset into meaningful, numerical features that can be used to train a propensity model:

 - **Number of emails** that were sent for marketing purposes and received by the user.
-- Portion of these emails that were actually **opened**.
+- Portion of these emails that were **opened**.
-- Portion of these emails where the user actually **clicked** on the link.
+- Portion of these emails where the user **selected** the link.
 - **Number of products** that were viewed.
 - Number of **propositions that were interacted with**.
 - Number of **propositions that were dismissed**.
-- Number of **links that were clicked on**.
+- Number of **links that were selected**.
-- Number of minutes between 2 consecutive emails received.
+- Number of minutes between two consecutive emails received.
-- Number of minutes between 2 consecutive emails opened.
+- Number of minutes between two consecutive emails opened.
-- Number of minutes between 2 consecutive emails where the user actually clicked on the link.
+- Number of minutes between two consecutive emails where the user actually selected the link.
-- Number of minutes between 2 consecutive product views.
+- Number of minutes between two consecutive product views.
-- Number of minutes between 2 propositions that were interacted with.
+- Number of minutes between two propositions that were interacted with.
-- Number of minutes between 2 propositions that were dismissed.
+- Number of minutes between two propositions that were dismissed.
-- Number of minutes between 2 links that were clicked on.
+- Number of minutes between two links that were selected.

 +++Select to view example query